-The presence of backscattered light pattern asymmetry is responsible for the difference in sensitivity between X and Y direction as well as the non-linear response for bead displacements higher than 100 nm from the centre of the trap.
+The presence of backscattered light pattern asymmetry is responsible for the small differences in sensitivity between X and Y direction as well as the non-linear response for bead displacements higher than 100 nm from the centre of the trap.
 The sensitivity of the quadrant photodiode is also affected by the ratio of light spot radius and QPD radius to the distance between the centre of the detector and the reflected beam.

-3.1.2 External Force Calibration
+3.1.2.
+External force calibration.
 The external force calibration method quantifies the amount of force applied by the trapping laser on the bead using a specific instrumental and environmental configuration.
 The analysis of the relationship between the particle position and the quantity of an applied external force on the trapped sphere under controlled condition is one of the most effective strategies to calibrate the trap.
-The trapped particle-optical tweezers system can be considered as a Hookean spring where the force acted on the sphere is proportional to the particle displacement from the central trap position and to the trap stiffness as described in Equation (1).
-According to this model, it is possible to calculate the trap stiffness by observing the particle displacement while applying on it a known external force.
-Usually the sphere displacement is proportional to the amount of force trying to perturb the system equilibrium.
+It is possible to calculate the trap stiffness by observing the particle displacement while applying on it a known external force.
 Hydrodynamic drag, resulting from an applied flow of water around the trapped particle, acted as the external force.
-The analysed colloidal system was confined in a PDMS channel sealed with a glass coverslip and the particle was trapped 5 μm far from the glass wall and at least 50 $\mu$ m away from any surface.
+The analysed colloidal system was confined in a PDMS channel sealed with a glass coverslip and the particle was trapped 5 μ m far from the glass wall and at least 50 μ m away from any surface.
 The experiment was performed at the system equilibrium in order to avoid any unexpected convective flow.
-The flow Reynolds number based on the particle diameter was below 10-3.
-In the low Reynolds number regime the external drag force (Fext) acting on a bead can be easily quantified using Stokes' law (8)
+The flow Reynolds number based on the particle diameter was below 10^{-3} .
+The results were corrected according to Faxen's law in order to take into consideration the effect of the wall proximity to the particles in the applied experimental conditions [20].